-Beef Instant Pot enchiladas or made in Ninja Foodi pressure cooker are great with shredded, ground beef, sausage, chicken or pork inside.
+Our Instant Pot enchiladas with canned sauce (or made in Ninja Foodi pressure cooker) are great filled with ground beef or sausage for dinner.
 Smothered with cheese they’ll make your mouth water every time.

 Jump To